erush91/cartographer_custom_config_new/DATA_READ_ME.txt

 To Do Items
 - faster loop closures, so accumulate less drift
 - less noisy trajectories
+- should try single scan Ouster
+- run with less than 6 cores (600-700%)

 Now I don't trust the IMU extrinsics estimation output.
 I am going to just TUNE EXTRINSICS BY HAND!
 RUNNING WITHOUT LOOP CLOSURE

 ALSO, NOW LOOKING AT 2 x 2D LIDARS

+Can't run 2 x 2D LiDARS.
+For some reason, it goes off to infinity.
+I had the same issue with the Ouster.

+Running 3D Cartographer with 1 Ouster (horizontal) is not great.
+Significant drift, much of which is caused by bad scan matches or "jumps" due to quick rolling or pitching motion.
+This causes the sensor to see the ground instead of the walls.
+A limitation of using a 2D sensor to do 3D state estimation.
+Also, the accumulated z drift is pretty bad.

+Increasing traj rot and transl weights by 10x helped.
+Should probably try to continue increasing and see what happens.
+May be usable for control, but still a "jump" here or there.

+To Do Items
+- increase traj rot and transl weights to see what happens.
+- try to reduce upward z drift
+- try to get more loop closures.
+Difficult to tell if it was even doing anything.

+POSE_GRAPH.constraint_builder.ceres_scan_matcher_3d.only_optimize_yaw = false --> true (didn't really do much)

+POSE_GRAPH.optimization_problem.fix_z_in_3d = false --> true (didn't fix z, but reduced the z translation by a lot, so not accurate, not what we want.

+only uses 30-60% compute!
+Seemed like it wasn't doing many loop closures

+*** 2019-10-18 ***

+Trying to reduce drift in open loop